-Overall in 2019 based on the analysis results, Walled Lake's water quality remained consistent with years past.
-In both the spring and the fall Walled Lake had an average grade B for all 3 sites.
-All of the values are constant with years past.
-Conductivity and alkalinity were slightly lower than what has been observed recently, but only just.
-Walled Lake looks great.
+Overall in 2020 based on the analysis results, Walled Lake's water quality remained consistent with years past.
+In both the spring and the fall Walled Lake had an average grade B for all 3 sites with the exception of fall site 1 being an A. All of the values are constant with years past.
+Fall conductivity in site 1 was a lot lower than ever seen in the lake before.
+This may be because of human or instrumentation error and also led to why the site received an A.